getodk/docs/src/form-question-types.rst

 .. tip::

-  Audio files can quickly become very big so if you record audio in your form, make sure that you carefully consider your audio quality settings.
-Also test making test submissions to your server with the Internet conditions you expect when gathering data to make sure that you can send files of the size you expect.
+  Audio files can be very large so if you record audio in your form, make sure that you consider your audio quality settings.
+Also, consider making test submissions to your server with the Internet conditions you expect when gathering data to make sure that you can send files of the size you expect.

   Android devices can make many sounds during use and these will be included in recordings.
 We recommend turning off sounds from button presses, camera shutters and notifications before recording.